• Skip to primary navigation

 In fact, this finding is arguably backed by a recent YouGov survey that named southern coastal accents as most attractive (according to almost one in five, or 18%, of respondents), closely followed by Texans, which were dubbed most attractive by 12% of respondents.

-See also Where is the ocean in Georgia?
+See also What is Memphis the home of?

 How do you say hello in Southern accent?